'Assemble with Care' sets the standard for Apple Arcade exclusives

 You can rotate your partially completed project and long-press parts you wish to pull off and discard or examine separately.
 Some elements you can trigger with a single tap -- pressing the play button on the cassette deck, for instance -- to check whether they're working.

 Every repair is a multi-step process.
 With the unashamedly Game Boy-inspired handheld, for instance, I had to take off the rear panels and carefully remove a broken screen and A button.
 Some of the LEGO-like hardware chips were fried, too, so I swapped those out and reattached the stretchy wires.
-"The 'meditative head space' is the thing that was really important," Joel Beardshaw, senior game designer at Ustwo Games told Engadget.
+"The 'meditative head space' is the thing that was really important," Joel Beardshaw, lead game designer on Assemble with Care told Engadget.
 "It's having something that lets you get into the rhythm of just being with this object and spending enough time to get to know it."

 How a typical repair looks on iPhone.